Revenue Management

 8 min read

-This piece covers seven concrete tactics that work in 2026, ranked by ROI.
+This piece covers seven concrete tactics you can test in 2026 and rank by impact against your own baseline.

-A clear, friendly confirmation message sent 48 hours before arrival — by email, SMS, or WhatsApp — typically cuts no-shows by 20-40%.
-The mechanism: many no-shows aren't intentional.
-They're plan changes, double-bookings, or simple forgetfulness.
-A pre-arrival nudge converts "I forgot to cancel" into "I cancelled politely" — and cancellations are partially resaleable while no-shows are not.
+A clear, friendly confirmation message sent 48 hours before arrival — by email, SMS, or WhatsApp — turns silence into a signal.
+Many no-shows are plan changes, double-bookings, or simple forgetfulness.
+A pre-arrival nudge gives guests a simple path from "I forgot to cancel" to "I cancelled politely" — and cancellations are partially resaleable while no-shows are not.

-What to include: - Booking reference and dates. - One-click cancellation link (counter-intuitively, this reduces no-shows because guests cancel rather than disappear). - Pre-check-in invitation. - Useful info (parking, check-in time, local recommendation).
+What to include: - Booking reference and dates. - One-click cancellation link, so guests can cancel rather than disappear. - Pre-check-in invitation. - Useful info (parking, check-in time, local recommendation).

 2. Card pre-authorisation at booking

-Capturing a card pre-authorisation at booking — not a charge, just a hold — does two things: it discourages no-shows (guests know they have skin in the game) and it gives you the option to charge for no-shows on non-refundable bookings.
+Capturing a card pre-authorisation at booking — not a charge, just a hold — does two things: it adds accountability to the booking and gives you the option to charge for no-shows on non-refundable bookings.

 Pre-auth releases automatically if not captured within the pre-auth window (usually 7-30 days depending on the card network).
 Guests don't see anything on their statement unless you actually charge.

 For flexible rates, you can pre-auth without charging.
 For non-refundable rates, capture the full charge at booking.
-Both reduce no-shows.
+Both make the payment policy clearer before arrival.

 3. Offer non-refundable rates at a discount

-Non-refundable rates with full prepayment have near-zero no-show rates.
+Non-refundable rates with full prepayment make the economics of a missed arrival clearer.
 The trade-off is the discount needed to make guests choose them (typically 10-15% below flexible rate).

 Don't force non-refundable on every booking.
 Offer it as a clearly-labelled option alongside flexible.
 Guests self-select based on their certainty.